 Sony World Photography Awards includes multiple competitions for professionals as well as youth and amateurs.
 The professional competition consists of ten categories such as, in addition to architecture, documentary photos, sports, landscapes, wildlife and portraits.
 The winner of architecture category is German photographer Stephan Zirwes with his series on Cut Outs – Pools 2018.
 The Photographer of the Year is selected from among the category winners.
 This year the title was presented to the Italian photographer Federico Borella for his documentary series Five Degrees.

-All photos and winners can be found here.
+All photos and winners can be found World Photography Organisation’s website here.
 Shortlisted and winning photos will be exhibited in London from April 18 until May 6, 2019, before touring globally to countries including Japan, Italy and Germany.

-In February, we posted Uusheimo’s Paimio photos on our Archinfo Finland Instagram account.
+In February, we posted Uusheimo’s Paimio photos on our Archinfo Finland Instagram account through this link.